 Ideas for use

-This is a text that lends itself to a wide range of imaginative interpretation.
-Its examination of the physical suggests the possiblity of sacred dance or, perhaps, the use of projected images of different kinds of people and physiques - able-bodied and physically challenged, young and old.
+More generally, the text lends itself to a wide range of imaginative interpretation.
+Its examination of the physical suggests the possibility of sacred dance or, perhaps, the use of projected images of different kinds of people and physiques - able-bodied and physically challenged, young and old.

-Ruth concludes with a prayer: “Holy of holies, God ever loving, / make us your temples; indwell all we do.”
-The text is set to a lovely lilting melody by W. Daniel Landes, particularly suitable for a guitar or keyboard led accompaniment.
+In keeping with Ruth’s aim not to be polemical in her hymns, the text is set to a lilting melody by W. Daniel Landes, particularly suitable for a guitar or keyboard led accompaniment.